-2) Tracking: We track the point-source from a sequence of optical ultrasound image reconstructions.
-At k = 1, we set $m_1 = 0$ and $P_1 = 15I$ .
+2) Tracking: We track the point source from a sequence of optical US image reconstructions.
+At k = 0, we set $m_0 = 0$ and $P_0 = 15I$.
 We find the coordinates of n = 15 highest intensity pixels and use the neural network to estimate the unfiltered out-of-plane offset and axial aberration.
-Since the neural network input contains the lateral and axial position of the point-source, we use the estimate from the previous time step.
+Since the neural network input contains the lateral and axial positions of the point source, we use the estimate from the previous time step.
 If the motion of the object is somewhat regular, this does not have a big impact on the estimation accuracy.
-The coordinate estimates are then updated with Kalman filter update formulas Eq.
-(16).
-An estimate of the true axial coordinate of the object is then obtained by subtracting the axial aberration estimate from the apparent axial coordinate obtained directly from the 2D US image.
-An illustration of the full tracking workflow is shown in Figure 2 and summarised as pseudo code in Algorithm 1.
+The coordinate estimates are then updated with Kalman filter update formulas [see (16)].
+An estimate of the true axial coordinate of the object is then obtained by subtracting the axial aberration estimate from the apparent axial coordinate obtained directly from the 2-D US image.
+An illustration of the full tracking workflow is shown in Fig. 2 and summarized as pseudocode in Algorithm 1.